OmarAhmedWahby/CanonicalCorrelationAnalysis/README.md

 ## 🤝 Contact

-For inquiries or collaborations, feel free to reach out via [GitHub Issues](https://github.com/OmarAhmedWahby).
+For inquiries or collaborations, feel free to reach out via [Omar Ahmed](https://www.linkedin.com/in/omarwahby/).